-- 19.1.1 No person shall be registered for a doctorate unless he/she is in possession of an appropriate qualification leading to an NQF 10 qualification, or the recognition of prior learning giving access to a qualification on this level. - 19.1.2 No candidate may register for a doctoral degree if a minimum of 65% was not achieved in the prior qualification leading to a doctoral degree. - 19.1.3.
-Subject to context variations, the rules stipulated in section 18.1 shall also apply to candidates who register, or apply to register, for a doctorate.
+- 19.1.1 No person shall be registered for a doctorate unless he/she is in possession of an appropriate qualification leading to an NQF 10 qualification, or the RPL giving access to a qualification on this level. - 19.1.2 No candidate may register for a doctoral degree if a minimum of 65% was not achieved in the prior qualification leading to a doctoral degree. - 19.1.3.
+Subject to context variations, the rules stipulated in 18.1 shall also apply to candidates who register, or apply to register, for a doctorate.